UCSD-ECE140/ECE140B-SP25-MedHome/README.md

 All collected data is:

-- 📡 Transmitted via WiFi (Raspberry Pi)
+- 📡 Transmitted via WiFi (ESP32)
 - 💽 Stored in a backend database
 - 📊 Visualized on a sleek web app
-- 🧠 Interpreted by an LLM API for anomaly detection
+- 🧠 Data analytics algorithms for health feedback
 - 👨‍⚕️ Used to notify the user and optionally consult a doctor

 ---